An IKEA Home

 FINTSEN Bath mat (40x60 cm)

-Certainly not the best-feeling bath mat you can find at IKEA, but for the price tag, it was an easy purchase just to have something to step on and prevent water marks on the floor.
+It was the cheapest bath mat at IKEA, just to have something to step on and prevent water marks on the floor.
 Mostly stays in place with the rubber backing.
-From the pictures, my eyes perceived that it had a bluish tint but it's a regular light grey.

 LIXHULT Cabinet (35x60 cm)

-This was a huge pain to assemble, but the finished product was worth the trouble.
-It's a cute steel box that we ended up using to store small camera and audio equipment in with a bunch of silica gel packs, so it's kind of like a crude dry box.
+This was a huge pain to assemble, but we did think the finished product was worth the trouble.
+It's a cute steel box that we ended up using to store small camera and audio equipment in with a lot of silica gel packs, so it's almost like a crude dry box.
 Thanks to the colour and its position in our living room, it's totally inconspicuous yet allows quick access to things.

 LANGSTED Rug, low pile (60x90 cm)

-Grossly overestimated the size of the first ever rug we bought.
-It did end up serving a good purpose in another spot.
+Grossly overestimated the size of this first ever rug we bought.
+It did end up serving a good purpose, though.
 Being small and unobtrusive, it can be put anywhere.
-We use it as space separation.

 MORUM Rug (80x200 cm)

-Intended to place this along the entryway which has always been bare, but the dark colour felt too gloomy.
+Intended to place this along the entryway, but the dark colour felt too gloomy.
 Luckily, it goes alright in a different corridor.
-Previously, I had been aiming for this rug for the kitchen but budget didn't permit.
+I had been aiming for this rug for the kitchen but budget didn't permit at the time.
 SOLLINGE turned out to be a perfect fit sizewise so this one would've been slightly too big.

 GUNDE Folding stool

 I was immediately drawn to this stool when I saw it in the showroom.
 We decided to get two of these for our busking kit upon learning that it was foldable.
-They're used alternately to sit on and to hold our amps, but they're also handy at home.
-They feel very stable even though they are quite light, and the folding mechanism is really easy.
+They were used alternately to sit on and to hold our amps, but they're also handy at home.
+They feel very stable even though they are not heavy, and the folding mechanism is easy to manage.

 MACKAPÄR Shoe rack, steel (78 cm)

-The bench-type shoe rack that we wanted to get at first was slightly longer which we feared may not fit in our entryway, so we went for this one instead.
-I like the clean design.
+The bench-type shoe rack that we'd initially wanted to get was slightly longer which we feared may not fit in our entryway, so we went for this one instead.
+The clean design is great.

 NESTTUN Bed frame, steel (150x200 cm)

 Wasn't our first choice, but it offered nice style for the price.
-It started to creak after a while, but it might just need its screws to be retightened.
+It started to creak after a while, but it probably just needs its screws retightened.
 I'm impressed that it manages to look both classic and modern.

 TRYSIL Chest of 4 drawers (60x99 cm)